 Welcome to my site.
 I am an educational psychologist with more than 10 years experience in the field of education.
 My greatest passion lies in assisting adolescents and young adults negotiate challenges in their lives.
 I believe strongly in therapy that is client-centered and empowering as well as educational assessments that highlight students’ strengths, are practical & support-driven.
 I consult in various educational institutes and medical practices throughout the Southern Suburbs of Cape Town.

-Click on the links below to find out more information on the services we offer
+Click on the links below to find out more information on the services I offer

 Therapeutic counselling is offered to adolescents and young adults dealing with a wide range of emotional difficulties.

-Assessments with a view to creating meaningful and purpose-driven interventions in order to support learners.
+Assessments aimed at creating meaningful and purpose-driven interventions in order to support learners your child.

-Career assessments tailored for high-school students, young adults and older individuals interested in career guidance
+Career assessments tailored for high-school students interested in career guidance

 A full psycho-educational assessment will differ from student to student as it is tailored to address the unique concerns raised by you and your child.
 However it will always include a detailed examination of your child’s cognitive functioning, academic abilities pertaining to reading, writing and mathematics as well as emotional functioning, psycho-motor abilities and attention (particularly when ADHD symptoms are noted).
 Furthermore as an educational psychologist, I always look into a child’s executive functioning abilities as experience has shown me this is often at the root of many learning barriers.